JanoschKorell/janoschkorell.github.io/index.md

 ---

 ### NLP - Doc2Vec, Evaluation, Classification.
-Also Classification with CNN.
+Also Classification text with CNN.

 In this script, I classified with the help of Doc2Vec.
 A possibility to vectorise documents of any length.